 We plan this work in advance and aim to minimise the disruption to our service.
 We’ll always strive to keep our libraries open when this work is underway, but depending on what’s involved in the project, there may be situations where programmes and activities are canceled and some parts of the collection are unavailable.

 On this page, you’ll find up-to-date information on our maintenance projects, and we’ll refresh the content on this page whenever details of a maintenance project are confirmed.

 You can also follow all our maintenance projects on our Facebook page.

 Collections Moving at Central Library

 We are currently re-locating some of our collections within the Central Library, including Music Scores, Adult World Language, Adult Non-Fiction, and Young Adult Collections.
 Please ask our staff for assistance if you have trouble finding any of these items.
 Thank you for your patience.

 Chartwell Library Courtyard

-As part of our commitment to looking after community assets, we will undertake a minor renovation to install new doors to our courtyard area and provide customers with a more versatile outside space.
-This will happen from Wednesday 2 December until Thursday 24 December.
+As part of our commitment to looking after community assets, we have renovated our courtyard area to provide customers with a more versatile outside space.
+This happened from early February and was completed in April.

 New Shelving at Hillcrest Library